Buick LaCrosse: North America

 The first generation LaCrosse debuted in late 2004 as a 2005 model, replacing the Century and Regal—solely as a four-door, front-drive sedan.
 The nameplate was borrowed from the 2000 Buick concept of the same name.

 Using the MS2000 variant of GM's long-lived front-drive W-body platform, the LaCrosse was initially available with two powerplants and three trim levels: a 3.8 L 3800 Series III V6 available in CX and mid-level CXL, and a 3.6 L HFV6 V6 in the CXS model.
-The CXS was replaced by the LaCrosse Super sub-model in North American markets, with the CXS available partly through model year 2008.
+The CXS was replaced by the LaCrosse Super sub-model in North American markets, with the CXS available partly through the 2008 model year.
 Sales of the CXS continued in Canada until January 1, 2008.

 Structurally, the engine cradle, previously steel, was replaced by a stiffer, stronger, and lighter extruded aluminum cradle, weighing 20 pounds less.
 The LaCrosse used more high-strength steel than its predecessors, as well as a magnesium cross-car beam behind the instrument panel, another cross-car beam behind the rear seats, steel reinforcements in the rocker panels, interlocking door latch system, high-strength steel door beams, and a double-thick Quiet Steel floor pan and firewalls.

 CX and CXL models used the 4T65-E automatic transmission and Super models used the 4T65-E HD variant.
 The LaCrosse, along with all other GM vehicles powered by the 3.8 L V6, became the first SULEV-compliant vehicles for 2006.
 All models were manufactured at GM Oshawa Assembly.
-Front driver and passenger airbags were standard, with optional side curtain airbags — which became standard for model year 2006.
+Front driver and passenger airbags were standard, with optional side curtain airbags — which became standard for 2006.

 All LaCrosse models featured an acoustic package, marketed by Buick as QuietTuning, to reduce, block, and absorb cabin noise.
 Features of the system included acoustical windshield and front side laminated glass; steel laminate on the front-of-dash body area; expanded baffles in the roof pillars; melt-on sound deadeners throughout the entire lower body structure; and sound-absorbing material throughout the engine, passenger, and cargo compartments.

 Buick offered the LaCrosse as a five-passenger sedan, using front bucket seats and a console-mounted shifter, the console integrating with the upper instrument panel.
 At extra cost, a six-passenger configuration was available where the front seats shared a center flexible console that could fold up for a sixth passenger or fold out to provide a storage console, the transmission using a column-mounted shifter.

 Regarding its styling, noted automotive journalist Warren Brown described the Lacrosse as a "delightful rendition of the automobile as functional art."

 The final first-generation LaCrosse was manufactured on December 23, 2008.
-North American sales reached roughly 290,000 for model years 2005–2009, and the 2009 model was the last GM car using the company's noted and long-lived 3800 V6 engine.
+North American sales reached roughly 290,000 from 2005 to 2009, and the 2009 model was the last GM car using the company's noted and long-lived 3800 V6 engine.